curiouslearning/FeedTheMonsterH5P/README.md

 8. Open up a web browser and navigate to:

     `localhost:5555/drupal`

     If all is well, we will be able to see the Drupal installation guide.
 If the guide displays an error message that says the extension ‘gd’ is not  enabled:

       a.
 Open the XAMPP control panel.

       b.
 On the row that has Apache controls click ‘Config’ and choose the very first option ‘PHP (php.ini)’.

       c.
 In that file find the line that starts with ‘;extension=gd2’ replace it with ‘extension=gd2’.

       d.
-Save the file, reload the Apache server and visit the same Drupal installation guide page:
+Save the file, reload the Apache server, and visit the same Drupal installation guide page at `localhost:5555/drupal`.

-    `localhost:5555/drupal`

 9. If the Drupal installation guide displays a warning that says ‘PHP OPCODE CACHING’ you either have to install the displayed plugin or scroll down and click the ‘continue anyway’ option.

 10. On the ‘Set up database’ step, type in the name of the database created in step 7 (e.g ‘drupal-h5p’).
 In the ‘Database username’ field type in root and the password field is optional.

-11. Wait for the Drupal installation to complete.

-12. Fill in the details in the ‘Configure Site’ form and Drupal should be ready to go.
+11. After the Drupal installation completes,	fill in the details in the ‘Configure Site’ form and Drupal should be ready to go.

-13. Find the [latest version of H5P for Drupal 7.x](https://www.drupal.org/project/h5p) (e.g ‘7.x-1.48 released 22 April 2019’) and click download either in .zip or .tar.gz format.
+12. Find the [latest version of H5P for Drupal 7.x](https://www.drupal.org/project/h5p) (e.g ‘7.x-1.48 released 22 April 2019’) and click download either in .zip or .tar.gz format.

-14. Unpack the download archive file under `~/xampp/htdocs/drupal/modules`.
+13. Unpack the download archive file on your local machine under `~/xampp/htdocs/drupal/modules`.

-15. In the web browser go back to the Drupal admin panel:
+15. In a web browser, go back to the Drupal admin panel:

   `localhost:5555/drupal/`

 16. Click the ‘Modules’ navigation button.